secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Operating System Fundamentals/Windows Fundamentals/Interacting with Windows/Interacting with the Windows Operating System.md

 ```

 ### Execution Policy
 - Sometimes we will find that we are unable to run scripts on a system.
-This is due to a security feature called the `execution policy`, which attempts to prevent the execution of malicious scripts.
-The possible policies are:
+- This is due to a security feature called the `execution policy`, which attempts to prevent the execution of malicious scripts.
 ![[Screenshot_20241109_111823.png]]
 - Below is an example of the current execution policy for all scopes.
 ```powershell-session